brankomiric/transactions-parser/README.md

 Simple lib for accumulating blockchain data.
 This is only for show, as it stores everything in memory.
 Switch to some persistent storage if intending to use for real.

-Set *RPC_URL* env var if you whish to use your own node, otherwise it will default to Ethereum Mainnet free Infura Node.
+Set *RPC_URL* env var if you wish to use your own node, otherwise it will default to Ethereum Mainnet free Infura Node.

 ### Usage Example
 ```